-Adding visitor capacity for a growing community
+Adding visitor capacity to a growing community.

 The proud hamlet of Clearwater, Manitoba (population 68) hosts thousands of people at events throughout the year including its renowned July 1st Sports Day, the perennial Harvest Moon Festival, plus groups throughout the year through Harvest Moon programming including agricultural training, internships, alternative building workshops, ecological design courses, and more.

 We are building several dwellings in Clearwater in a way that adds a new type of visitor experience.
 The cabins will be partly built of gorgeous reclaimed lumber from recent deconstruction workshops held in and near Clearwater.
 View a time lapse of the deconstruction.

 Designed by University of Manitoba architecture students, the structures will be built by the students and by volunteers and community members, with assistance by an engineer and building authorities.
 Designs »